sitaber/UC-Davis-DSI-DataFest-2018/README.md

 ![](images/results/Results1.png)

 The training was done with a small set of 10 images.
-The reuslts are promising for such a small training set.
+The results are promising for such a small training set.
 The recognition of the digits is improved and the sequences of ``` ...``` also have improved recognition.

 ## Using this Package

 The fine-tuning was done on a computer running Xubuntu 18.04 LTS, and the procedure outlined is only valid for this operating-system.
-It can work on others, but is only guranteed for Xubuntu 18.04 LTS.
+It can work on others, but is only guaranteed for Xubuntu 18.04 LTS.

-#### Prerequistes
+#### Prerequisites

 1. A computer or virtual machine running Xubuntu 18.04 LTS.
-An image for this OS can bere found at https://xubuntu.org/download
+An image for this OS can be found at https://xubuntu.org/download

 2. The [Tesseract Open Source OCR Engine](https://github.com/tesseract-ocr/tesseract) version 4.0.
 This can be installed by running